TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

     *   More Categories
 *   Coupons

-Near YouFind a StoreBackSelections may vary by store, while supplies last.
+Near YouFind a StoreBack\*Selections may vary by store, while supplies last.
 Clearance percentages are based on regular and original prices.
 Intermediate markdowns may have been taken.

 *   SHOP NOW